Nerd911/WNet/docs/index.md

         [0.3337, 0.1697, 0.4311],
         [0.2870, 0.0539, 0.2289]])
 ```
-Because the function tries to minimize the distance between pixels in the same groups its best to use a high value for these padding, we used `99999`.
-But any value higher the difference between the minimum and maximum value in the image should suffice.
+We have no definite answers on what values are best to use for the padding.
+The assumption we have right now is that it doesn't mather, but we didn't have enough time to test this.

 But now the image gets split up in X amount of pixel value windows, depending on the image size and the radius used.
 We can similary do the same for the output of the encoder.
 Create the same X amount of windows.

 We can sum all these windows and create a matrix with the same shape as the original image.
-Where each (i,j) location contains weights summed up for that (i,j) location.
-Now we just multiple the a single layer of the output of the encoder with this weight.
-This method works great, we can even do this batchwise across multiple images, and this stays true to the paper.
+Where each (i,j) location contains weights summed up for that (i,j) centered window.
+Now we just do an element wise multiplication between the layer of the encoder output and the newly generated matrix.
+This method works great, we can even do this batchwise across multiple images and we do this very efficiently, and this stays true to the paper.

 ## Post-processing

 Since the output of the encoder shows the hidden representation, but is still rough.
 The postprocessing algorithm can be found in the image under Algorithm 2.